-Parents/guardians can log in to their online account using the "MY GS" tab on our website and view parts of the VTK, although they cannot make any changes.
+If a troop has created a year plan, troop caregivers can log in to their MyGS account and view parts of the VTK, although they cannot make any changes.
 They can view the year plan, most of the meeting plans, and view and search for resources.
-Using the Troop tab, parents can view membership, but they cannot see other Girl Scouts' information.
-They can also view their Girl Scout's attendance and achievements, if the troop leader is tracking it.
-Parents/guardians can use their online account to make changes to their Girl Scout's information (contacts, membership, family profile), but cannot change the troop information.
+Using the “Troop” tab, caregivers can view membership, but they cannot see other Girl Scouts' information.
+They can also view their Girl Scout's attendance and achievements if the troop leader is tracking it.
+Check out the VTK Caregiver User Guide for more information.

 How do we involve Girl Scouts in planning their year while using the VTK?

 Leaders will still be able to involve Girl Scouts in the decision-making process.
 Discuss and share all the options with your Girl Scouts.
-Once they have made a decision, you can select their chosen year plan in the VTK.
+Most meeting plans have options to choose from in order to incorporate youth voices in the badge earning process.